PhilParisi/SonarLocalization/README.md

-## Running the Program
+### Training the ML Model
 1. open new terminal
+2. cd to the location of your virtualenv
-2. source (activate) your virtualenv `source nameOfYourEnv/bin/activate`
+3. source (activate) your virtualenv `source nameOfYourEnv/bin/activate`
-3. run the python script `python CN-Resnet152-Patch_Classification.py`
+4. run the python script `python CN-Resnet152-Patch_Classification.py`

 When the script runs, tensorflow will likely output a bunch of warnings (this is typical).
 Only be worried if there are actual errors.
 You know things are working if the model starts going through training epochs with an output similar to below: